 By blocking opioid receptors, naltrexone also blocks the reception of the opioid hormones (endorphins) that the brain and adrenal glands produce.
 Many body tissues have receptors for the endorphins, including virtually every cell of the body's immune system.

 Naltrexone is usually used in 50mg doses as a drug to help heroin or opium addicts, by blocking the effect of such drugs.
 FDA-approved naltrexone, in a low dose (only 3mg), can boost the immune system, helping those with HIV/AIDS, cancer, and autoimmune diseases.
 LDN is currently under experimental use for many conditions.
 Preliminary results are very encouraging: Naltrexone increases the body's production of the beta and met-enkephalin endorphins and blood tests have indicated that it can double or even triple the activity of natural killer cells.
-The web site that presents the current available information on this therapy can be accessed by clicking here.

 The following diseases have been benefited by LDN use according to Dr. Bernard Bihari, MD.:

 How is it possible that one medication can impact such a wide range of disorders?
 The disorders listed above all share a particular feature: the immune system plays a central role in all of them.
 Indeed, research by others has found opioid (endorphin) receptors in brain tumors (both astrocytoma and glioblastoma), breast cancer, endometrial cancer, head and neck squamous cell carcinoma, myeloid leukemia, lung cancer (both small cell and non- small cell), and in neuroblastoma.
 These findings suggest the possibility for a beneficial effect in a wide variety of other cancers.